 In 2017, we continued to fill cells 1A through 1E and 2A through 2E.
 No significant operational problems were experienced.
-Future cell construction is not anticipated until 2022.
+Future cell construction is not anticipated until 2021.
 In 2019, we closed 3.8 acres on the Northwest side of the Site and are currently flaring.
+The Landfill remained essential for trash disposal and incurred no COVID closures in 2020.